 How much does it cost to overland for a year?
 This is a very common question we get.
-We’ve only been traveling for three months now, but I can give you a little insight into how much money we spend, where our money goes, how we cut costs, and how we record our finances.
+We’ve only been traveling for three months now, but I can give you a little insight into how much money we spend, where our money goes, how we cut costs, and how we record our finances thanks to bridging finance.
 Keep in mind this is in regards to our time in Mexico and Central America.
 South America is next and I’m expecting it to be a bit more costly.

 We try to keep our costs under $2300 per month, $500 per week, or about $75 per day.
 This includes a place to camp/stay, food, gas, activities, Spanish classes, ferry crossing, souvenirs, border crossings, maintenance, insurance, tickets, car accidents, etc. What it doesn’t include are bills such as student loans, car payment for car at home, phone bill, travel insurance, and income taxes.
 Most people we know spend between $60-$100/day, though I don’t know all that they include in their budget.

 Most weeks we spend right around $500.
 A couple of weeks we have spent $800 and those were both in cities.
 We spend more money when we are in cities because you can’t camp, there are more transportation fees, museums, and you eat out more.
 A couple of weeks we have gone way out of budget.
 I call these the “Outlier Weeks”.
 One of the “Outlier Weeks” was abnormally high due to the ferry crossing ($253), two gas fill ups ($165 each), and an expensive activity ($168), plus the usual costs.
 If we stay under $500 for the week, I’m happy.